How to Count Lines of Code in Bitbucket to Decide what SonarQube License You Need

 report_writer.writerow([repo_slug, get_total_loc(repo_slug)])

-You need to pass the URL of your Bitbucket, login, password, project key, which will look as follows:
+To make it work, you need to pass the URL of your Bitbucket, login, password, and project key.
+Here’s an example:

 py script.py https://bitbucket.your-company-name.com login password PROJECTKEY